Part of the Age-Friendly Health Care Special Report

 Shah’s newfound appreciation of learning what is meaningful to her patients is the result of an intensive geriatric training program she recently completed.
-The “geriatric mini-fellowship” launched in 2018 by Providence St. Joseph Health in Oregon, is offered to small groups of the system’s primary care providers to deepen their understanding of treating older adults.
+The “geriatric mini-fellowship” launched in 2018 by Providence Health and Services in Oregon, is offered to small groups of the system’s primary care providers to deepen their understanding of treating older adults.
 Shah and her six physician classmates met in Portland, Ore. for four one-week sessions, spread throughout the year.

 Health Systems Need Help